YoshitakaMo/localcolabfold/README.md

   - **No, it is not currently supported**.
 - I want to use multiple GPUs to perform the prediction.
   - **AlphaFold and ColabFold does not support multiple GPUs**.
 Only One GPU can model your protein.
+- I have multiple GPUs.
+Can I specify to run LocalColabfold on each GPU?
+  - Use `CUDA_VISIBLE_DEVICES` environment variable.
+See https://github.com/YoshitakaMo/localcolabfold/issues/200.
 - I got an error message `CUDA_ERROR_ILLEGAL_ADDRESS: an illegal memory access was encountered`.
-  - You may not have updated to CUDA 11.1 or later.
+  - You may not have updated to CUDA 11.8 or later.
 Please check the version of Cuda compiler with `nvcc --version` command, not `nvidia-smi`.
 - Is this available on Windows 10?
   - You can run LocalColabFold on your Windows 10 with [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 - (New!)I want to use a custom MSA file in the format of a3m.